mutwirimwenda/alx-system_engineering-devops/0x00-shell_basics/README.md

     slash, listing alpha ordered - except for `.` and `..` which should be listed at the beginning.
 Use only digits and letters to sort; with digits coming first and end listing with a new line.
+19. [File type: School](./school.mgc) - Create a magic file `school.mgc` that
+    can be used with the command `file` to detect School data files.
+    School data files always contain the string `SCHOOL` at `offset 0`.